ischrot/ischrot.github.io/teaching/ss22/nlo.md

   - Write down your name(s) at the beginning of your theoretical solutions and at the beginning of your Jupyter notebooks.
 It is not sufficient to have your names only in the file name.
   - Upload your solutions until Friday (biweekly), 08:00am on [MaMpf][mampf].
   - A guide how to submit solutions on [MaMpf][mampf] can be found [here][subguide].

+Grading, correction and feedback
+: Due to the high number of participants, we cannot correct and provide individual feedback to all submissions.
+Instead we apply the following procedure:
+  - For each sheet we choose a number of submissions for correction of the theoretical exercises on a random basis.
+  - The selected submissions will be corrected as usual.
+This means in particular that you will receive some written feedback to your solutions.
+  - For all other submissions we only check to which exercises you have provided (reasonable) solution attempts and award the full amount of points for these exercises.
+  - We will check the programming exercises of all submissions.
+But, to reduce the workload for Laura, you don't get feedback to your programming exercises.
+Moreover, there will not be the option to revise your programming exercise.
+Instead, you either get 1P if everything is fine, 0.5P if most parts of the exercise have been solved and there are only minor flaws, 0P otherwise.
+  - We will upload the solutions to both the theoretical and programming exercises after you have submitted your solutions so that you can compare your own solutions with the suggested solutions.
+We will dedicate some time in the tutorials to then answer specific questions regarding your solutions. **Send your questions to [Laura][laura] at least three days before the tutorial.**

+  To make sure that the grading of the theoretical exercises is as fair as possible, we will make sure that each group has its solutions checked similarly often.
+  {:.note}

 ## Lecture Format